Don't Trust Me: Awards and nominations

+Accolades

 Music video

+The duo began filming the video in September 2008.
+The music video premiered on October 20, 2008.
 The official video begins with words being typed on the screen stating "A global virus of catastrophic proportions has attacked the entire male population.
 Only two male models from Colorado survive... this is their story".
 The screen shifts to a shot of the band in briefs at a photo shoot.
 The set resembles that of a hotel.
 Another photo shoot takes place at a set resembling a high school wrestling match, where they are dressed in neon-colored singlets.
 The last photo shoot is in the prehistoric era, and the band is dressed as cavemen.
 The video ends with a shot of a mushroom cloud, and the words "Transmission terminated" are typed onto the screen, followed by an apology.
 The video received a nomination at the 2009 MTV Video Music Awards for Best New Artist.
 In an interview with Paper, Nathaniel Motte discussed the video, commenting:

 Yeah, being fun and weird is something we take pride in.
-I can remember that was the most tired I've ever been after that video shoot, we were just going crazy for 16, 18 hours.
+I remember that was the most tired I've ever been after that video shoot, we were just going crazy for 16 to 18 hours.
 I'm not sure if there was a concept, really, it was so chaotic and all over the place.
 Just the raw energy and the raw strangeness.